Skip to Main Content

 • Questionnaires

-Sensitive personal data is defined explicitly in the GDPR and access to process such data is much narrower than in the case of general, or non-sensitive, personal data.
-Sensitive personal data must be shared via secure e-mail and valid consent must be obtained before any processing can commence.
+Sensitive personal data is explicitly defined in the GDPR and the access to process such data is more narrow than the processing of non-sensitive personal data.
+Sensitive personal data must be communicated via secure e-mail and there must be obtained a valid consent before processing sensitive personal data.

 • Details of racial or ethnic origin